lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@script`
-Let's show a graphic of how a cohort study may look like.
+Here's a graphic showing how a cohort study may look like.
 In this graph, each line is a hypothetical participant.
 At the beginning, no one has a disease.
 As time passes, some people get the disease while others don't.
 When the study ends, or when the analysis is conducted, there will be a group of people who have the disease, shown here in orange, and a lot more who don't, shown here in blue.
 Data is collected at several time points over the study duration.
 You can then compare how these two groups of people differ.
 What factors distinguish those with and without the disease?
 That is what we try to answer when we analyze the data.

 ---